-The Road Traffic Law promotional campaign was held in 2011, and was jointly organised by the Public Security Police, the Legal Affairs Bureau, the Civic and Municipal Affairs Bureau, the Lands, Public Works and Transport Bureau, and several non-governmental organisations.
-It aimed to publicise the importance of obeying traffic regulations, and to strengthen the understanding of laws and a sense of road safety among local residents, thus reducing the number of traffic accidents.
+The Road Traffic Law promotional campaign was held in 2012, jointly organised by the Public Security Police, the Legal Affairs Bureau, the Civic and Municipal Affairs Bureau, the Lands, Public Works and Transport Bureau, and several non-governmental organisations.
+It publicises the importance of obeying traffic regulations, to strengthen the understanding of laws and sense of road safety among local residents, and thus reduce the number of traffic accidents.
 The Traffic Department of the Public Security Police also teamed up with schools, transportation companies and non-governmental organisations to stage games and lectures related to road safety.
 Their objective was to reinforce residents' understanding of road safety by means of long-term educational efforts.
-During 2011, a total of 8,191 people from 108 schools and 10 other organisations participated in the Traffic Department's road safety promotional activities.
+During 2012, a total of 5,951 people from 64 schools and 31 other organisations participated in the Traffic Department's road safety promotional activities.